 Alright, it’s the biggest decision on our Walt Disney World Planning Guide: do you want to stay on Disney property or off?

 The biggest advantage to staying off property is that hotel rooms are much cheaper.
-It is also easier for you to explore more of Orlando because you can stay anywhere in the city.
+It is also easier for you to explore the rest of Orlando because you can stay anywhere in the city.

-As you can imagine there are lots of perks to staying on property: themed experiences, make FastPasses 30 days sooner, eligible for a Disney Dining Plan, Extra Magic Hours (get extra time in the parks), complimentary transportation across Disney property, Disney’s Magical Express (transportation and luggage service from the airport to your hotel), golf opportunities, and you get the full Disney experience.
+As you can imagine there are lots of perks to staying on property: themed experiences, make FastPasses 60 days in advance (30 days sooner than you can with a ticket), eligible for a Disney Dining Plan, access to Extra Magic Hours, complimentary transportation across Disney property, transportation via Disney’s Magical Express to and from the airport, and golf opportunities.
+Essentially, by staying on property you get the full Disney experience.

 But, these benefits come with a price tag.